 The most expensive sports watches cost $60 to $200.
 These will have quality bands, clock faces, and cases.
 The manufacturer may include other features, and water resistance is likely.

-Rather than purchase several different sports watches, consider buying one that has interchangeable bands.
+Rather than get several different sports watches, consider choosing one that has interchangeable bands.
 That way, you can change up the look of your watch whenever you choose.

 Keep your sports watch in your gym bag.
 That way, you will always have it with you when you’re ready for your next workout.